 Visit this link for SVSU's face covering policy: svsu.edu/nestplan/policiesguidelines/covid-19facecoveringpolicyandguidance/

-Acceptable face coverings should fit snuggly over the nose and mouth.
+Acceptable face coverings should fit snugly over the nose and mouth.
 Face shields are not an adequate substitute for a traditional face mask, but neck gaiters that are doubled up are acceptable.
-Additional information on appropriate face coverings can be found at the CDC website at: https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/about-face-coverings.html
+Additional information on appropriate face coverings can be found at this CDC webpage: https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/about-face-coverings.html

 Students who are unable to wear a face covering for medical reasons should contact the Office of Accessibility Resources & Accommodations at email@example.com or (989) 964-7000 for guidance.
 Students will need to provide authorized medical verification as part of this process.
 Students cannot attend class or enter SVSU facilities apart from their dorm rooms without a face covering.

 Students who are considered at risk of severe illness, or live with someone who is at risk, should contact the Accessibility Resources and Accommodations Office (firstname.lastname@example.org) to discuss potential options for remote learning.
 Faculty at SVSU have been asked to be flexible in terms of in-person attendance and to provide alternative, remote activities that give students the opportunity to continue their academic progress if they are unable to physically attend class; students are encouraged to reach out to their faculty members for details on how this will be managed.

 You can view kiosk locations at this map: https://d15k2d11r6t6rl.cloudfront.net/public/users/Integrators/BeeProAgency/562819_544173/200dpi_Temperature%20Kiosk%20Map-01%20%281%29.jpg